The Edgemont Hoops nonprofit organization is governed by a Board of Directors, profiled below:

 Abigail is also a major contributor to the Tri-County Basketball League’s annual post-season playoff tournament.

-Abigail developed her love of the game playing Edgemont Rec hoops in 3rd-grade.
+Abigail developed her love of the game playing Edgemont Rec hoops in 3rd grade.
 She enthusiastically continued with travel, modified, JV, and varsity.
 Her friends and teammates (the “Dunking Divas“) played hundreds of games together from grade school through high school.

 Abigail’s highest-scoring career stretch was late in her senior year, which included going 5-for-5 from the line against Gorton on Senior Night.